jleben/slack-chat-resource/Readme.md

 - `author`: *Optional*.
 User ID that must match the author of the message - either the `user` or the `bot_id` field.
   See [Slack API](https://api.slack.com/events/message) regarding authorship.
 - `text_pattern`: *Optional*.
 Regular expression that must match the message text.
+  Wrap in single quotes instead of double, to avoid having to escape `\`.
   See [Slack API](https://api.slack.com/docs/message-formatting) for details on text formatting.

 The resource only reports messages that begin new threads and not replies to other messages.